Our Lawyers Serve All of Florida

 At Morales & Cerino, we have extensive experience with workers’ compensation claims related to lifting injuries.
 We help workers across Florida who have been injured in heavy lifting accidents and also those who have suffered serious injuries as a result of continual lifting.

-To find out how a workers’ compensation attorney can help you, give us a call at (305) 340-2630.
+To find out how an attorney can help you with your workplace lifting injury, give us a call at (305) 340-2630.
 We have offices in Miami and Plantation to serve you.
 Se habla español.

 Types of Heavy Lifting Injuries